13 Sins: Plot

-After he flees the scene, the caller tells Elliot that he has left behind his library card as evidence; however, if he wins the game, his record will be purged.
+Elliot is then told that he has left behind his library card as evidence.
+If he wins the game, he will have legal immunity from any crimes he has committed so far.
+If he loses, he will have no protection.
 At the same time, Chilcoat follows Vogler, a conspiracy theorist that has been investigating the game.
 Paranoid, Vogler flees Chilcoat but advises him to kill Elliot at his first opportunity.
 Chilcoat eventually tracks down Vogler at a bar and discuss that the game's sole purpose is turning players into monstrosities at the promise of millions of dollars.
 Vogler states his wife once played the game, resulting in her eating their dog.
 For his next challenge, Elliot receives no instructions and is taken to a rural motel.
-There, a man identifies himself as a former childhood bully, and the caller tells Elliot to sever the man's arm.
+There, a man identifies himself as a former childhood bully.
+A nurse arrives and applies a local anesthetic to the man's right arm and gives Elliot an electric surgical saw.
+For $100,000, the caller tells Elliot to amputate the man's arm.
 Elliot initially refuses but does so once the man taunts him.
-After driving the man to the hospital, Elliot beats the man's brother with a chair as revenge for him bullying Elliot and Michael, including urinating in Michael’s face.
+After driving the man to the hospital, Elliot beats the man's brother with a chair as revenge for him bullying Elliot and Michael.
 As a result, he is credited with two more completed challenges.

 When the police arrive at the banquet hall where Elliot and Shelby are having their rehearsal dinner, Elliot is surprised to discover that they are interested in Michael, who says he revealed himself to a young woman partially due to his medication being cut off.
-To give Michael time to escape, he accepts his next challenge, to destroy the banquet hall while singing The Internationale.
-Disappointed in his reluctance to break social norms, the caller then instructs Elliot to surrender to the police, from whom Elliot learns that another person has been playing the game while committing other acts such as pushing an elder down the stairs and burning down an entire shrine.
-Elliot takes and accidentally wounds a hostage to escape and complete the game before the other competitor.
+To give Michael time to escape, he accepts his next challenge.
+For $500,000, he must destroy the banquet hall while singing The Internationale.
+Elliot's account is credited for the completed challenge, but disappointed in his reluctance to break social norms, the caller then instructs Elliot to surrender to the police; from whom Elliot learns that another person has been playing the game while committing other acts such as pushing an elder down the stairs and burning down a house of worship.
+Elliot takes and accidentally wounds a hostage to escape, desperate to complete the game before the other competitor.
 As he escapes, he's forced to leave behind his cell phone.
-Desperate, he takes an old woman hostage when she shows up, sure that she is involved in his next challenge.
+He takes an old woman hostage when she shows up, convinced that she is involved in his next challenge.